-This post shows students and new users the steps to set up a new hard drive and partition it when using Windows 11.
-Windows allows users to create partitions on hard disk drives to better manage data and improve performance in some cases.
+This post shows students and new users how to set up and partition a new hard drive when using Windows 11.
+Windows allows users to create partitions on hard disk drives to manage data better and improve performance in some cases.

 A new computer may come with a single hard drive and one or a partition.
-If you attach a new hard drive to your computer, it will typically attach with a single partition as well.
+Attaching a new hard drive to your computer will typically attach with a single partition.
 You can create as many partitions as the system or drive allows.
 But you won’t want to do that in a normal situation.

-In most cases, one or two partitions on a hard drive are reasonable when you want to create separate partitions so that special data is on its one partition and not sharing the same partition with the operating system.
+In most cases, one or two partitions on a hard drive are reasonable when creating separate partitions so that special data is on its one partition and not sharing the same partition with the operating system.

 In Windows, the partition you create is referred to as a drive and generally has a letter associated with it.
 You can create, shrink, resize partitions, and more.

-To get started creating and managing partitions in Windows 11, follow the steps below.
+To start creating and managing partitions in Windows 11, follow the steps below.

 How to create a partition in Windows 11

-As mentioned above, one can create partitions from the system’s hard drive.
+As mentioned, one can create partitions from the system’s hard drive.
 A hard drive in Windows will have a single partition.
 That single partition can be shrunk and resized to create additional partitions on the hard drive.